jyx-su/GPT4V-Automation/README.md

 1. Prepare a csv file for data loading.
 2. Examples of columns to be included: img_filenames, case_id, answer options.

-## Modifying the prompt template in the code
+## Modifying the configuration and prompt template in the code
+1. Modify Line 8-13, 24, 72-75 in "GPT4VAutomation_cleaned.py"
+2. Run `python3 GPT4VAutomation_cleaned.py`

+## Analyze the collected results